LOLESXi-Project/LOLESXi/README.md

 ## Contributing

-If you would like to contribute, please review the contributing guidelines located here: https://github.com/LOLESXi-Project/LOLESXi/master/CONTRIBUTE.md
+If you would like to contribute, please review the contributing guidelines located here: https://github.com/LOLESXi-Project/LOLESXi/blob/main/CONTRIBUTE.md

-A template for the required format has been provided here: https://github.com/LOLESXi-Project/LOLESXi/master/YML-Template.yml

 ## The History of the LOLBin